The Complete Overview to Social Security in Thailand for Foreigners (2025)

 • Section 39: for freelancers or retirees who had been enrolled in Section 33 before and still want to keep social security benefits

-• Section 40: for freelancers who had never enrolled in Section 33 before
+• Section 40: for Thai freelancers who had never enrolled in Section 33 before

 Each section gives you different benefits.

-To summarize, section 33 gives you the best benefits out there.
+For expats, most of them have Section 33 which give you the best benefits out there.
 It comes with medical coverage, maternity coverage, child coverage, disability benefits, death compensation, pension, and unemployment benefits.

 Social Security Office of Thailand